 The closure of the heart valves produces vibrations that are picked up as the two heart sounds.

 The first heart sound, S1, corresponds to the closure of the atrioventricular valves—the tricuspid and mitral valves of the heart.
 S1 represents the start of ventricular systole.
 The closure of the mitral valves precedes the closure of the tricuspid valves, but this is only minimally different so that S1 is usually heard as a single sound.
 S1 is best heard at the apex of the heart, which points to the left of the body and is located near the PMI in a healthy individual).

 The second heart sound, S2, corresponds to the closure of the semilunar valves—the aortic and pulmonary valves of the heart.
 S2 signifies the end of ventricular systole and the beginning of diastole.
 S2 is shorter, softer, and slightly higher pitched than the first heart sound.
 A reduced or absent S2 indicates pathology due to an abnormal aortic or pulmonic valve.

-The pulmonary component of S2 is referred to as P2, and the aortic component is called A2.
+The pulmonary component of S2 is called P2, and the aortic component is called A2.

-It is important to be able to clearly identify S1 and S2 because it helps distinguish systolic from diastolic murmurs and other events in the cardiac cycle.
-Here are three clues to help distinguish them: the period of time between S1 and S2 (systole) is shorter than the period of time between S2 and the next S1 (diastole); S1 is usually louder than S2 (useful if tachycardia interferes with the interpretation); and S1 is synchronized with the carotid pulse.
+It is important to clearly identify S1 and S2 because it helps distinguish systolic from diastolic murmurs and other events in the cardiac cycle.
+Here are three clues to help distinguish them: the time between S1 and S2 (systole) is shorter than the time between S2 and the next S1 (diastole); S1 is usually louder than S2 (useful if tachycardia interferes with the interpretation), and S1 is synchronized with the carotid pulse.
+[12, 13]

 Splitting of the Second Heart Sound

 Physiologic Splitting of S2: